Neha-3009/snappetTest/README.md

 @Before method contains functionality of setting up environment, initializing driver and deleting cookies etc.
 @After method takes screenshot in case of failures and embed them in the test report generated.

-BasePage class - gets the operating system and sets driver accordingly.
+BasePage class - Gets the operating system and sets driver accordingly.
 Also contains few basic functionalities which can be used across projects.

 HomePage and LoginPage - Java class which defines the functionality related to website's login features as well as activation, editing and removal of subject features.